Information recoverability of noisy quantum states: Introduction

-\emph{Introduction.---} In quantum mechanics, the dynamics of a closed quantum system is described as a unitary evolution~\cite{Griffiths2018}.
-However, quantum systems are barely closed in practical as they unavoidably interacts with the environment.
+The dynamics of a closed quantum system is described as a unitary evolution~\cite{Griffiths2018}.
+However, quantum systems are rarely closed in practice as they unavoidably interacts with the environment.
 Quantum channels, stemming from the unitary dynamics in a larger Hilbert space, are considered as the proper mathematical formalism depicting the evolution of general quantum systems~\cite{Nielsen2010}.
-From the perspective of information processing, quantum channels represent the quantum information manipulation processes, playing a key role in quantum information and quantum computation~\cite{Nielsen2010,Wilde2017book,Watrous2011b,Bennett2014,Wang2019,Smith2008,WWS19}.
+Quantum channels represent the quantum information manipulation processes and are essential to quantum computation~\cite{Nielsen2010,Wilde2017book,Watrous2011b,Bennett2014,Wang2019,Smith2008,WWS19}.

-A central constituent of quantum computation is to extract classical information from a quantum system.
-The expectation value of some chosen observable, also known as shadow information, unravels many physical properties of the quantum system, making estimating expectation values the main goal of many quantum algorithms~\cite{Nielsen2010,Cerezo2020}, such as variational quantum eigensolver (VQE)~\cite{Peruzzo2014} and quantum approximate optimization algorithm (QAOA)~\cite{Farhi2016}.
-The importance of expectation values has motivated the study of shadow tomography and related problems~\cite{aaronson2019shadow, aaronson2019gentle, huang2020predicting}.
+A central subroutine of quantum computation is to extract classical information from a quantum system.
+The expectation value of some chosen observable, also known as shadow information, characterizes physical properties of the quantum system, making estimating expectation values the main goal of many quantum algorithms~\cite{Nielsen2010,Cerezo2020}, such as variational quantum eigensolver (VQE)~\cite{Peruzzo2014}.
+The importance of expectation values has motivated the study of shadow tomography and related problems~\cite{aaronson2019shadow,aaronson2019gentle,huang2020predicting}.
 However, inevitable noises modeled as quantum channels can corrupt the shadow information as they undesirably change the state of the quantum system, preventing us from estimating the expectation value accurately.